EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 # Data Ingest

 The _Edinburgh International Data Facility_ (EIDF) can host your **Analytics-Ready Data** (ARD) for the lifetime of the EIDF service.
-ARD is data that is ready, i.e. the data has been cleaned, has the correct data elements, is in a suitable format, has suitable metadata to make your data findable, etc., for your end users to use out of the box.
-This documentation describes the data ingest process.
+ARD is data that is ready for your end users to use out of the box, i.e. the data has been cleaned, has the correct data elements, is in a suitable format, has suitable metadata, etc. This documentation describes the data ingest process.

 ## Overview

-The metadata of the ARD hosted by the EIDF is indexed and searchable on the EIDF Data Catalogue, a CKAN instance - see [using CKAN as the EIDF Data Catalogue](eidf-ckan.md) if you want to know more, which makes your data discoverable and available, through S3 links, to your community as well as other world-wide interested parties.
-The ARD is also made available to EIDF *Data Science Cloud* users.
+The metadata of the ARD hosted by the EIDF is indexed and searchable on the EIDF Data Catalogue, a CKAN instance - see [using CKAN as the EIDF Data Catalogue](eidf-ckan.md) if you want to know more, which makes your data discoverable and available to your community, through S3 links, as well as other interested parties.
+The ARD is also available to EIDF *Data Science Cloud* users.

 In the following text, a dataset is a collection of data resources (e.g. files), together with a description and other information about the data (i.e. metadata).